cositools/cosi-setup/README.md

 The following options are a copy-and-paste from ```bash setup.sh --help```:

 ```
---cositoolspath=[path to CSOItools - first launch default: "COSItools"]
+--cositoolspath=[path to COSItools - default: "COSItools"]
     This is the path to where the COSItools will be installed.
 If the path exists, we will try to update them.

---branch=[name of a git branch]
+--branch=[name of a git branch - default: feature/initialsetup]
     Choose a specific branch of the COSItools git repositories.
     If the option is not given the latest release will be used.
     If the branch does not exist for all repositories use the main/master branch.